 In kindergarten, Dr. Holly Smith knew she wanted to grow up to be a veterinarian.
 At 16, she started working in an animal clinic.
 Starting as a kennel attendant, Dr. Smith worked her way up to receptionist and assistant.

 A Kansas City native, Dr. Smith earned her Associates in Arts while attending Maple Woods Community College.
 She then studied at UMKC for a year before moving to Columbia, Missouri to attend MU.
 She worked occasional shifts at the Animal Emergency Center during and after vet school.
 After graduating from the University of Missouri College of Veterinary Medicine in 2012, she returned home to work at Gladstone Animal Clinic.

 In 2015 she moved to Smithville with her family and joined the Smithville Animal Hospital team in December 2016.
 In 2020, Dr. Smith purchased the clinic from Dr. Del Pico.

-Her favorite parts of practice are soft tissue surgery, critical care cases and end of life management.
+Her favorite parts of practice are soft tissue surgery, emergency/critical care cases and end of life management.

 “I enjoy the challenge and love that there is something new to learn every day.”

 Her current memberships include the Missouri Veterinary Medical Association and the American Veterinary Medical Association and the Kansas City Veterinary Medical Association (KCVMA), and the American Heartworm Society.

 When not working, she is busy with her three sons, husband, two dogs and all of their activities.
 She spends her free time reading, crocheting, and cheering on the Chiefs, Royals and Mizzou!